 AInitial Transaction Costs@ means, for the Initial Floating Payment Date, the reasonable out of pocket costs and expenses actually incurred with respect to the Initial Tranche by CIBC, in its capacity as agent for the lenders, the lenders or the Calculation Agent arising out of the collection and/or enforcement and/or similar action in respect of the Initial Facility Agreement, calculated in accordance with the requirements set forth in the definition of ACalculation Agent@.

-AInitial Tranche@ means the tranche under the Initial Facility Agreement drawn down on 31, 2000, with respect to the Series McGarret of the Trust.
+AInitial Tranche@ means the tranche under the Initial Facility Agreement drawn down on March August 31, 2000, with respect to the Series McGarret A C of the Trust.

 (g) The definition of AFixed Payment Dates@ in Section 2.2 is hereby deleted and replaced in its entirety by the following: